Keira Knightley: Personal life

-Knightley previously dated actors Del Synnott, Jamie Dornan (2003–2005), and Rupert Friend (2005–2010).
+Knightley dated actors Del Synnott (2001–2003), Jamie Dornan (2003–2005), and Rupert Friend (2005–2010).
 She began a relationship with musician James Righton in February 2011.
-They married on 4 May 2013 in Mazan, France.
+They were married on 4 May 2013 in Mazan, France.
 They have two daughters together, born in 2015 and 2019.
 The family resides in Canonbury, Islington, London.
-Knightley advocates for equal paternity leave and has spoken about the expense of childcare in England.
+Knightley advocates equal paternity leave and has spoken about the expense of childcare in England.
 She remarked in 2016 on "how lucky I've been to be able to afford really good childcare, otherwise it would be at least four years out of my career."
 She has no social media profiles in an effort to preserve her family's privacy.

-In 2007, Knightley won a libel case against the British tabloid Daily Mail after it falsely claimed that she had an eating disorder.
-She was awarded £3,000 in damages; she added to the sum and donated £6,000 to Beat, a charity for those with mental illness and eating disorders.
-In February 2010, a 41-year-old man was charged with harassment after trying to contact Knightley on several occasions outside the Comedy Theatre in London, where she starred in the play The Misanthrope.
+Knightley won a libel case against the Daily Mail in 2007 after it had falsely claimed that she had an eating disorder.
+Awarded £3,000 in damages, she added to the sum and donated £6,000 to Beat, a charity for those with mental illness and eating disorders.

+In February 2010, a 41-year-old man was charged with harassment after trying to contact Knightley on several occasions outside London's Comedy Theatre, where she was performing in The Misanthrope.
 The subsequent trial folded after she was unavailable to testify in court.
 Another man was sentenced to eight weeks in prison after harassing Knightley outside her home and stalking her in December 2016.

-Knightley took a break from working in 2006, suggesting that she wanted to take some time off acting to travel and focus on her personal life.
+Knightley is an atheist.
+In a 2025 interview with Caitlin Moran, when asked how she kept herself from breaking down or developing an addiction due to the pressures of fame, she responded, "Oh, I did go mad, Believe me.
+I went mad.
+I just managed to hide it."
+She recalled various times when men showed up at her doorstep trying to get a reaction from her or following her on the street; after trying to evade them for a while, she took a break from working in 2006, visiting numerous places in Europe and successfully evading paparazzi.
 In 2018, Knightley revealed that she had a mental breakdown at age 22 and had been later diagnosed with post-traumatic stress disorder (PTSD), since she struggled to adjust to her sudden rise to stardom.
-She recounted how she did not leave her home for three months up until early 2008, and needed to have hypnotherapy to prevent panic attacks so she could be able to attend that year's BAFTA Awards, where she was nominated for her performance in Atonement.
+She recounted how she did not leave her home for three months up until early 2008, and needed to have hypnotherapy to prevent panic attacks to enable her to attend that year's BAFTA Awards, where she was nominated for her performance in Atonement.